HEP-FCC/fcc-tutorials/developing-fcc-software/FccDocPage.md

 ## Where to put documentation

-- API documentation is done with Doxygen in the source code
+- API documentation of classes and functions is done with Doxygen notation in the source code.
-- Slightly higher level documentation on usage of a piece of software is usually put directly in the corresponding repository
+- Slightly higher level documentation on usage of a piece of software is usually put directly in the corresponding repository.
-- Tutorials that introduce users to a piece of software belong in fcc-tutorials
+- Long-form documentations  that introduce users to a piece of software belong in [fcc-tutorials](https://hep-fcc.github.io/fcc-tutorials/).

 {% callout "Where to put documentation" %}